paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 Subsec. (c)(7).
 Pub.
 L. 111–163, § 601(f)(3), substituted “concerned, unless there is a change in board certification or reduction of privileges.” for “concerned.”

+#### Effective Date of 2025 Amendment
+Pub.
+L. 118–210, title I, § 142(a)(5), Jan.
+2, 2025, 138 Stat.
+2746, provided that: “The amendments made by this subsection [amending this section and sections 7432, 7433, and 7451 of this title] shall apply to any pay period of the Department of Veterans Affairs beginning on or after the date that is 180 days after the date of the enactment of this Act [Jan.
+2, 2025].”

 #### Effective Date
 Pub.
 L. 108–445, § 3(d), Dec.
 3, 2004, 118 Stat.
 2641, provided that: “(1) Notwithstanding the 60-day waiting requirement in [section 7431(e)(1)(C) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7431/e/1/C&num=0&edition=prelim), United States Code (as amended by subsection (b)), pay provided for a physician or dentist under subchapter III of chapter 74 of such title, as amended by subsection (b), shall take effect on the first day of the first pay period applicable to such physician or dentist that begins on or after January 1, 2006. “(2) Pay provided for the Under Secretary for Health under subchapter III of chapter 74 of title 38, United States Code, as amended by this section shall take effect on the first day of the first pay period applicable to the Under Secretary that begins on or after January 1, 2006.”

+#### Retroactive Authority for Compensation
+Pub.
+L. 118–210, title I, § 142(c), Jan.
+2, 2025, 138 Stat.
+2747, provided that: “(1) In general.—The Secretary of Veterans Affairs may pay retroactive compensation to a covered employee in an amount that equals the amount of compensation that was authorized to be paid to such covered employee during the period specified in paragraph (2), but was deferred and paid to such employee in the calendar year following the calender [sic] year in which such compensation was authorized because the payment [of] such compensation would have exceeded an applicable cap on annual compensation. “(2) Period specified.—The period specified in this paragraph is the period beginning on January 8, 2006, and ending on December 31, 2017. “(3) Exclusion.—Compensation authorized under this subsection shall not be included in the calculation of any aggregate limit on compensation for a covered employee for the year in which it is paid. “(4) Charging of compensation.—Compensation authorized under this subsection shall be charged to the appropriate medical care appropriation account of the Department of Veterans Affairs for the fiscal year in which the work was performed except as follows:“(A) In the case of an account that has closed pursuant to [section 1552 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1552&num=0&edition=prelim), United States Code, the compensation shall be charged to a current appropriation account in accordance with section 1553 of such title. “(B) In the case of an expired account that has not closed, if charging the compensation to the expired account would cause such account to have a negative unliquidated or unexpended balance, the compensation may be charged to a current appropriation account available for the same purpose. “(5) Definitions.—In this subsection:“(A) The term ‘compensation’ means any pay, including salary, awards, and incentives. “(B) The term ‘covered employee’ means a physician, podiatrist, or dentist subject to market pay under [section 7431 of title 38](./chapter-074-veterans-health-administration-personnel.md#section-7431), United States Code.”

 #### Pilot Program on Incentives for Physicians Who Assume Inpatient Responsibilities at Community Hospitals in Health Professional Shortage Areas
 Pub.
 L. 111–163, title III, § 306, May 5, 2010, 124 Stat.
 1152, provided that: “(a) Pilot Program Required.—The Secretary of Veterans Affairs shall carry out a pilot program to assess the feasability [sic] and advisability of each of the following:“(1) The provision of financial incentives to eligible physicians who obtain and maintain inpatient privileges at community hospitals in health professional shortage areas in order to facilitate the provision by such physicians of primary care and mental health services to veterans at such hospitals. “(2) The collection of payments from third-party providers for care provided by eligible physicians to nonveterans while discharging inpatient responsibilities at community hospitals in the course of exercising the privileges described in paragraph (1). “(b) Eligible Physicians.—For purposes of this section, an eligible physician is a primary care or mental health physician employed by the Department of Veterans Affairs on a full-time basis. “(c) Duration of Program.—The pilot program shall be carried out during the 3-year period beginning on the date of the commencement of the pilot program. “(d) Locations.—“(1) In general.—The pilot program shall be carried out at not less than five community hospitals in each of not less than two Veterans Integrated Services Networks.
 The hospitals shall be selected by the Secretary using the results of the survey required under subsection (e). “(2) Qualifying community hospitals.—A community hospital may be selected by the Secretary as a location for the pilot program if—“(A) the hospital is located in a health professional shortage area; and “(B) the number of eligible physicians willing to assume inpatient responsibilities at the hospital (as determined using the result of the survey) is sufficient for purposes of the pilot program. “(e) Survey of Physician Interest in Participation.—“(1) In general.—Not later than 120 days after the date of the enactment of this Act [May 5, 2010], the Secretary shall conduct a survey of eligible physicians to determine the extent of the interest of such physicians in participating in the pilot program. “(2) Elements.—The survey shall disclose the type, amount, and nature of the financial incentives to be provided under subsection (h) to physicians participating in the pilot program. “(f) Physician Participation.—“(1) In general.—The Secretary shall select physicians for participation in the pilot program from among eligible physicians who—“(A) express interest in participating in the pilot program in the survey conducted under subsection (e); “(B) are in good standing with the Department; and “(C) primarily have clinical responsibilities with the Department. “(2) Voluntary participation.—Participation in the pilot program shall be voluntary.
 Nothing in this section shall be construed to require a physician working for the Department to assume inpatient responsibilities at a community hospital unless otherwise required as a term or condition of employment with the Department. “(g) Assumption of Inpatient Physician Responsibilities.—“(1) In general.—Each eligible physician selected for participation in the pilot program shall assume and maintain inpatient responsibilities, including inpatient responsibilities with respect to nonveterans, at one or more community hospitals selected by the Secretary for participation in the pilot program under subsection (d). “(2) Coverage under federal tort claims act.—If an eligible physician participating in the pilot program carries out on-call responsibilities at a community hospital where privileges to practice at such hospital are conditioned upon the provision of services to individuals who are not veterans while the physician is on call for such hospital, the provision of such services by the physician shall be considered an action within the scope of the physician’s office or employment for purposes of chapter 171 of title 28, United States Code (commonly referred to as the ‘Federal Tort Claims Act’). “(h) Compensation.—“(1) In general.—The Secretary shall provide each eligible physician participating in the pilot program with such compensation (including pay and other appropriate compensation) as the Secretary considers appropriate to compensate such physician for the discharge of any inpatient responsibilities by such physician at a community hospital for which such physician would not otherwise be compensated by the Department as a full-time employee of the Department. “(2) Written agreement.—The amount of any compensation to be provided a physician under the pilot program shall be specified in a written agreement entered into by the Secretary and the physician for purposes of the pilot program. “(3) Treatment of compensation.—The Secretary shall consult with the Director of the Office of Personnel Management on the inclusion of a provision in the written agreement required under paragraph (2) that describes the treatment under Federal law of any compensation provided a physician under the pilot program, including treatment for purposes of retirement under the civil service laws. “(i) Collections From Third Parties.—In carrying out the pilot program for the purpose described in subsection (a)(2), the Secretary shall implement a variety and range of requirements and mechanisms for the collection from third-party payors of amounts to reimburse the Department for health care services provided to nonveterans under the pilot program by eligible physicians discharging inpatient responsibilities under the pilot program. “(j) Report.—Not later than 1 year after the date of the enactment of this Act [May 5, 2010] and annually thereafter, the Secretary shall submit to Congress a report on the pilot program, including the following:“(1) The findings of the Secretary with respect to the pilot program. “(2) The number of veterans and nonveterans provided inpatient care by physicians participating in the pilot program. “(3) The amounts payable and collected under subsection (i). “(k) Definitions.—In this section:“(1) Health professional shortage area.—The term ‘health professional shortage area’ has the meaning given the term in section 332(a) of the Public Health Service Act ([42 U.S.C.
 254e(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section254e/a&num=0&edition=prelim)). “(2) Inpatient responsibilities.—The term ‘inpatient responsibilities’ means on-call responsibilities customarily required of a physician by a community hospital as a condition of granting privileges to the physician to practice in the hospital.”